AmosNimos/Information/state_conclusion.md

 People have been condition to distrust any information not from those controlled media and consider them as false misinformation regardless of the content.
 People use this controlled incomplete bias information to form their perception of reality, and when their perception of reality does not match with reality
 They will reject reality and enter a state of cognitive dissonance.
+Every information that does not fit the narative is hidden by the platform use by the people to share and find information. these organisation are the ulimate editor, they controle the the narative and band people opignion to their will.
 People are kept in a constant state of fear, fear of each other, Hypochondriasis fear of the covid-19 virus, they have been __brainwashed__ and I use them very precisely, The method used to brainwash people are not knew, with the help of big data, it has almost become an exact science.
 People have been induced into a constant state of paranoia, they will exhibited the symptoms necessary for a scientific diagnosis.